Sitecore/docker-images/README.md

 # Repository of Sitecore Docker base images

 Build your own Docker images out of every released Sitecore version since 8.2 rev. 170407 (Update 3) - the first version that officially supported Windows Server 2016.
-You can use this repository directly from you own build server, so it will build and push images to your own private Docker repository.
+You can use this repository *directly* from you own build server and have it build and push images to your own private Docker repository.

 ## Prerequisites